 This is the PhD/Doctorate route – usually an independent research project that can take years to complete, but at the end you'll have a highly impressive qualification you could use to become an academic or industry researcher.

-- Most PhD students have outstanding academic records and have to complete a master's first (or at least start one).
+- Most PhD students have outstanding academic records and finish a master's first (or at least start one).

-- You'll get a supervisor, and some courses have an academic/training element, but largely it's just you and your project.
+- You'd get a supervisor, and maybe an academic/training element, but often it's just you and your project.

 Advanced performing arts